digiampietro/hacktivity-2019-samd-firmware-unofficial/README.md

 Loading this alternative and unofficial firmware on the badge will destroy the current firmware.
-You will not be able to rollback this modification, unless you save the original firmware first (can be complicated to do and requires additional equipments).
+You will not be able to rollback this modification unless you save the original firmware first (can be complicated to do and requires additional equipments).

 # The Hacktivity 2019 badge

-This badge was distributed at the Hacktivity 2019 Security Conference attendee, it is based on the popular ESP32 processor by Espressif and includes an ARM based chip, the Atmel ATSAMD21G16B co-processor, that manages the USB serial connection, the touch buttons and the LEDs on the board.
+This badge was distributed at the Hacktivity 2019 Security Conference attendee, it is based on the popular ESP32 processor by Espressif and includes an ARM-based chip, the Atmel ATSAMD21G16B co-processor, that manages the USB serial connection, the touch buttons, and the LEDs on the board.
 The co-processor communicates with the main ESP32 processor trough the I2C bus.